chipmunkboi/httpserver/asgn1/README.md

     - port number argument is optional

 **Known limitations/issues:**
-One known issue with the code is that if the request header contains "Content-Length: x", the code may not be able to extract it 100% of the time.
+A limitation with the code is that if the request header contains "Content-Length: x", the code may not be able to extract it 100% of the time.
 This is because of the way we recv and parse the buffer.
 If the max buffer size happens to be reached with only part of content-length present